-These 300 images and the corresponding texts will be curated into a solo exhibition to be presented in formal gallery settings.
-This project will also be used as a teaching experience for community outreach organizations dedicated to fostering the building of self esteem for high risk adolescents with a focus on young Black women.
-I also plan to create gallery tours and a series of lectures on the Black female identity for these at risk young girls so they can start formulating their own identities at an early age.
-I am also planning a nationwide exhibition tour in partnership with local organizations that work to bring the arts to underrepresented communities.
-It is my hope to make the reImagining a larger force in the Black female cultural representation by turning the exhibition into a book format that can have a larger reach as well as creating a dedicated website that will eventually let more women not only go online and respond to the themes raised by the exhibition, but to also connect and become a support system to help foster deep connections within the Black female community as well as the world at large.
+I will use the creation of the reImagining as a teaching moment.
+I plan to invite community outreach organizations dedicated to fostering the building of self esteem for high risk adolescents, with a focus on young Black women, to work with me to create programming based on the photo shoots and eventual exhibits that will focus on the creation of self esteem so the young women can start formulating their own identities at an early age.
+The 300 images created for the reImagining and the corresponding text and videos will be curated into a traveling exhibition to be presented in both formal galleries and community spaces.
+I want to bring these images back to the communities these women originate from as well as introduce them into spaces that have traditionally overlooked such images.
+As these women's communities are often underrepresented in the arts, I plan to partner with local organizations to create exhibitions and educational programming in community spaces like community centers, religious spaces, and pop up venues in urban settings.
+It is my hope to make the reImagining a larger force in the Black female cultural representation by turning the traveling exhibition into a book format that can have a larger reach through academic settings ranging from grade school to university lectures.
+To fully document the project I will create a dedicated website that will allow more women to not only go online and respond to the themes raised by the reImagining, but to also connect and become a support system to help foster deep connections within the Black female community as well as the world at large.

 The women of the reImagining in their own words

 Click here to see artist, Ijeoma D. Iheanacho speaking about the reImagining on BronxNet!